Vaishnavia14/Internship/README.md

-face Recognition with Google Teachable Machine
+Face Recognition with Google Teachable Machine

 This project demonstrates a simple implementation of face recognition using a pre-trained model from Google Teachable Machine.
 It is designed for beginners and runs on Python.

-Overview
+Overview:-

 Google Teachable Machine provides an easy way to train and export machine learning models.
 In this project, we use it to recognize faces and implement the model in a Python-based application.